 - Homes health aides

-If you are a healthcare or high risk worker, starting March 1, 2022, you must show proof that you are up-to-date on your boosters if you qualify.
+If you are a healthcare or high risk worker, starting March 1, 2022, you must show proof that you got your first booster if you qualify.
 You can defer your booster for up to 90 days after getting COVID-19.
 Learn important details.

-Firefighters, paramedics, and EMTs have until June 30, 2022 to be up-to-date on their boosters.
+Firefighters, paramedics, and EMTs have until September 30, 2022 to get their 1st booster.

-People who occasionally visit very high risk settings, such as police and lawyers, are strongly encouraged to be up to date on their boosters.
+People who occasionally visit very high risk settings, such as police and lawyers, are strongly encouraged to get boostered.

 Updates to the health order